Careers

 Reports to: Children’s Enrichment Center Director

-Reporting to the Children’s Enrichment Center Director, the Daycare Teacher/Floater is expected to provide a safe, enriching, and nurturing environment for students.
-This is a floater position that will work with diverse age children (ranging from 8 weeks-old to 10-years old).
+Reporting to the Children’s Enrichment Center Director, the Daycare Staff Member is expected to provide a safe, enriching, and nurturing environment for students.
+This position will work with diverse age children (ranging from 8 weeks old to 10 years old).

-To ensure success in the pursuit of our mission, the Daycare Teacher/Floater should display a gentle and nurturing personality and possess high energy and the ability to handle the demands of children with different personalities and needs.
+To ensure success in the pursuit of our mission, the Daycare Staff Member should display a gentle and nurturing personality and possess high energy and the ability to handle the demands of children with different personalities and needs.

 Mission: Trinity School of Midland is a college preparatory community that provides a nurturing environment to enrich the mind, strengthen the body, enliven the soul, and inspire servant leadership.